balenaltd/handbook/Architecture-Calls.md

 - Concerns were raised on cli having extra features that users might not use (but we already do this for UI)

 **Action:**
-Short term solution: Add confirmation prompt on script that handles admin ssh access in resindeploy servers (Jack or Hedley)
+Short term solution: Add confirmation prompt on script that handles admin ssh access in resindeploy servers (Jack or Hedley could work on this)

 ---